TW-NCERT/ctifeeds/Malc0de/malc0de.md

 ## Malc0de

-Malc0de database is running by a security researcher.
+Malc0de database is run by a security researcher.

 ### Malware